Back to all terms

 Example:

-If you and your partner have lived together for over one year and you are enrolled in a group benefits plan through your employer, you can add your partner as a dependent to extend health and dental coverage to them.
+Suppose you and your partner have lived together in a conjugal relationship for over one year and you are enrolled in a group benefits plan through your employer.
+Because you meet the common-law threshold, you can add your partner as an eligible dependent so your health and dental coverage extends to them.
+If your partner also has coverage through their own employer, the two plans can coordinate benefits, so the portion of something like a dental cleaning not reimbursed by your plan may then be claimed against theirs.

 What to Watch For: